Swag II

 Swag II is the eighth studio album by Canadian singer Justin Bieber.
 It was surprise-released through Def Jam Recordings and ILH Productions on September 5, 2025.
-Consisting of 23 tracks in addition to the 21 songs from its sister album Swag, therefore constituting a double album, the album features guest appearances from Tems, Bakar, Hurricane Chris, Lil B, and Eddie Benjamin.
-Production was handled by Dijon, Carter Lang, Mike Will Made It, Buddy Ross, Daniel Chetrit, Mk.gee, and Dylan Wiggins, among others.
-The album was supported by two singles, "Love Song" and "Speed Demon".
+The album contains guest appearances from Tems, Bakar, Hurricane Chris, Lil B, and Eddie Benjamin.
+Production was handled by Dijon, Carter Lang, Mike Will Made It, Buddy Ross, Daniel Chetrit, !DubMagic!, Mk.gee, and Dylan Wiggins, among others.
+Swag II is an R&B and synth-pop album that was supported by three singles: "Love Song", "Speed Demon", and "Bad Honey".

+It is a double album that consists of 23 tracks in addition to the 21 songs from its sister album, Swag, which was released on July 11 that year.
+In support of both albums, Bieber performed a cell phone-free private concert at the Roxy Theatre in West Hollywood, California, on March 29, 2026, where he performed 25 songs within both albums in support of them, with all of them other than three making their live debuts.
 The 56-day gap between the releases of Swag and Swag II marks the shortest period between Bieber's releases to date.
 The album received mixed reviews from critics, with many criticizing its long runtime and lack of cohesion.